Multichannel control

 -

-Click the Save button near the bottom of the window.
-The words on the button will reflect the selected color channel, for example
+Click the Save button near the bottom of the panel.
+The words on the button will reflect the selected color channel, for example for the red channel.

 If you forgot to save settings before moving on to optimization of a different channel, it's not too late to save the settings.

-to open the Preset Saving Options window and click the Save button for the color channel that you initially forgot to save.
+Click to open the Preset Saving Options window and click the Save button for the color channel that you initially forgot to save.

 See also Tissue scan workflow, Current plane